ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 ## Learning Objectives

-- Identify the benefits of pure functions
+- Identify the benefits of pure functions and avoiding side effects
-- Create a function that returns a function using closure.
+- Define immutability and how it relates to pure functions
 - Explain what recursion is and why we use it
-- Explain the concept of a first-class function
+- Explain the concepts of first class and higher order functions
 - Use `filter`, `map`, `reduce`, `sort`

 ## Framing